 We’ve proven that food rescue is about way more than just food.

-In April 2018, we released our first extensive impact report.
-Our pioneering work in the Pittsburgh community within our first three years of operations has significantly impacted food insecurity in the populations we serve.
-In April 2019, we released our second impact report that documents how our impact has progressed throughout Allegheny County and the surrounding region.
+Our pioneering work in the Pittsburgh community within our first three years of operations has significantly impacted food insecurity among the populations we serve.

 Does food rescue work?

-Our approach to food distribution is grounded in an understanding that the last mile is key to ensuring access.
-We change food access logistics models by breaking norms on where food should be available.
+Our approach to food distribution is grounded in an understanding that the last mile, including removing barriers such as transportation and time, is key to ensuring food access.
+We break the norm on where food should be available.
 In this process, we reach an unprecedented number of people in poverty.

 Partners, Clients, Volunteers & Donors

 “412 Food Rescue has helped to ensure that no HACP resident will be denied access to fresh, healthy food.
 Despite major cuts to the federal SNAP program….412 Food Rescue has managed to effectively end hunger in our public housing communities.”Michelle SandidgeChief Community Affairs Officer, Housing Authority of the City of Pittsburgh

 “I would not make it through the end of the month food wise without this.”Nonprofit partner client

 “During one of my regular rescues, there are often several residents who usually help to unload my car.
 Initially, they were shy and barely responded to my greeting.
 Now, when I visit with the donation, there is plenty of chatter and smiles from most of them.
 412 Food Rescue presents opportunities to engage with a variety of folks who feel forgotten, creating connections.”Joann AurandFood Rescue Hero